![How to Get a Visa for Chile: Complete Process Guide [2026]](/i/g/visa-stamp.jpg)

 - you create an account on the website of the immigration service

-- you fill the application of the main visa holder
+- you fill in the application for the main visa holder

 - you pay online the visa fee.
 See visa fees here.

-- you fill the application of the dependants, and eventually, you pay their visa fees too.
+- you fill in the applications for your dependants, and pay their visa fees if applicable.

 After a few months, you receive a reply.
 If they rejected your application or ask for more documents, you answer and the review process restarts.